shkhuz/shkhuz.github.io/aria/index.md

 Handler destroyed with id: 0
 }}}

-Multiple values can returned using tuples:
+Multiple values can be returned using tuples:

 {{{aria
 let std = @import("std.ar")